Necessary Roughness (film): Production

 The film was shot at various locations in Texas.
 Azle, Dallas, Fort Worth, and Denton were the primary locations used for filming.
 The University of North Texas in Denton, specifically Fouts Field, which was then UNT's football stadium, was a major location for filming football and college scenes.
 Texas State's green and white uniforms in the movie are exactly the same colors worn by North Texas.
 Texas State's helmet logo, a large "T" flanked by a smaller "s" and "u", is a nod to the Texas Southern University Tigers, whose helmet logo is a large "T" flanked by a smaller "s" and "u".

 During one scene, when the team takes part in a scrimmage game with a team of convicts, cameos are made by several NFL players.
-These players included Jerry Rice, Roger Craig, Earl Campbell, Dick Butkus, Ben Davidson, Tony Dorsett, Ed 'Too Tall' Jones, Herschel Walker, Jim Kelly, and Randy White.
+These players included Jerry Rice, Roger Craig, Earl Campbell, Dick Butkus, Ben Davidson, Tony Dorsett, Ed "Too Tall" Jones, Herschel Walker, Jim Kelly, and Randy White.
 The film also has some cameo appearances from Chris Berman and Evander Holyfield.

 Reception

 The film was released on September 27, 1991, and went on to gross over $26 million at the box office.
-The film earned an approval rating of 33% on Rotten Tomatoes based on 30 reviews.
+The film earned an approval rating of 35% on Rotten Tomatoes based on 31 reviews.
 The consensus states: "This likable, goofy football comedy has its moments, but it ultimately adheres too closely to the sports movie playbook to overcome the cliches in the script."
 The film was released in the United Kingdom on March 27, 1992, and failed to reach the Top 10.

 The Los Angeles Times called it "a genial, slight, entirely predictable football comedy".
 Roger Ebert wrote a more positive review, giving the film three out of four stars.
 Ebert stated that the film is predictable but does not pretend to be anything more than entertainment.

 Legacy

-In an unusual coincidence, Southwest Texas State University, the real team that is the fictional Texas State's first opponent in the film, was renamed Texas State University several years after the film was released.
+Southwest Texas State University, the real team that is the fictional Texas State's first opponent in the film, was renamed Texas State University several years after the film was released.
 Prior to the renaming a "Texas State University" did not exist.
 The real Texas State's Bobcats (as opposed to the fictional Fighting Armadillos) now compete at the FBS (Div 1) level, the same level as the fictional Texas State.